+Feeding your horse can often feel more complicated than what it should be.
 Walking into a feed store can be a daunting experience with so many bags and brightly coloured packages to choose from.
-As you wander through the aisles of pallets stacked two and three high with all manner of feeds and supplements it becomes increasingly difficult to make a decision on which will be best for your horse.
-There are a few simple questions that you need to ask yourself in order to simplify the selection of the right feed for your horse.
+As you wander through the aisles of pallets stacked two and three high with all manner of feeds and supplements it becomes increasingly difficult to make a decision on which will be best to feed your horse with.
+There are a few simple questions that you need to ask yourself in order to determine what you should be feeding your horse.

 Question 5.
 What forage do you have available?